kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 This problem was asked by Apple.

 Implement a queue using two stacks.
 Recall that a queue is a FIFO (first-in, first-out) data structure with the following methods: `enqueue`, which inserts an element into the queue, and `dequeue`, which removes it.

+## Daily Coding Problem: Problem #898 [Easy]

+This problem was asked by Amazon.

+Implement a stack API using only a heap.
+A stack implements the following methods:

+- `push(item)`, which adds an element to the stack
+- `pop()`, which removes and returns the most recently added element (or throws an error if there is nothing on the stack)

+Recall that a heap has the following operations:

+- `push(item)`, which adds a new key to the heap
+- `pop()`, which removes and returns the max value of the heap